nslee333/dev-folder/task_app/project_notes.md

-[Tasks]:
-    1. On first load, it needs to load the active tasks.
-        - Under useEffect function?
-    2. Implement Axios: GET, POST, DELETE methods.
+[todo items]:
-    3. Go through and remove all `any` types?
+    1. Go through and remove all `any` types?

 [CT]:
-16: Implement delete functionality.
-16.1: Styled close button.

 17: Styling fixes.
     17.1: Long task needs to stay inside of the LI container.
     17.2: If there is a bunch of tasks, the task window needs to scroll.
     17.3: Need to make LI elements a lighter shade and make it more bearable.

-Left off at centering LI inside UL.
+    17.4: Center task string inside Li.
+    17.5: Make the input bar larger, along with text.